shahzaibik/final_year_project_artefact/README.md

-## Dwella.ai – Property & Tenant Management Platform
+## Dwella – Property & Tenant Management Platform

-Dwella.ai is a **full-stack property and tenant management web application** built with Next.js, TypeScript, and MongoDB.
+Dwella is a **full-stack property and tenant management web application** built with Next.js, TypeScript, and MongoDB.
 It provides authentication, role-based dashboards (Landlord / Tenant), tenant and handyman management, issue tracking, notifications, and analytics.

 This README covers:
 - **What this project does** (current functionality)